regebro/prehistoric-python/presentation.rst

     There are plenty of reasons to use these instead of __cmp__, like the fact that some types may tested for equality, but not otherwise comparable.
-You can for example test if a color is the same as another color but which of the colours are bigger?
-There's no real answer there.
+You can for example test if a color object is the same as another color object but which of the colours are bigger?

-    But __cmp__ has a big benefit, you only need to implement one method, not six.
+    But __cmp__ has a big benefit, you only need to implement one method, not six, and this has meant that people were reluctant to use it.

 ----